isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution128.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to % for SMEs <br>
+Up to Magnetic force: minimum 800kgf
-N.A. for non-SMEs
+Maintenance costs not supported% for non-SMEs

 ### Things to Note
-Magnetic force: minimum 800kgf
-Maintenance costs not supported
+Active

 ### Contact Information
 N.A.